 The lower channel line connects the lower bounds of price action.
 It is a lower trend line that defines the bottom of a periodic trading range.

-Like the upper line, the lower channel line also slopes downward.
-It connects a series of lower lows and indicates that an ongoing bearish trend is present.
+Like the upper line, the lower channel line slopes downward.
+It connects a series of lower lows and indicates an ongoing bearish trend.

 Price Channel